lean-mind/savvily-book-converter-python/docs/table-of-contents.md

 # Table of contents

-This section is also known as Index and is currently being generated between the [starting section](starting-section) and the first chapter of the book.
+This section is also known as Index and is currently being generated between the [opening section](opening-section) and the first chapter of the book.

 ## Basic configuration